digitaljoni/digitaljoni-hugo/content/blog/oop-in-dart-dbz-edition.md

 author = ""
 categories = []
 date = 2020-03-09T16:00:00Z
-description = ""
-image = "https://digitaljoni.com/images/oop-in-dart-dbz.png"
-tags = ["dart"]
-title = "OOP in Dart - DBZ Edition" type = "post"
+description = "Imagine you were given the task of creating an RPG set in the Dragonball universe and your task was to develop the Saiyan characters of the game.
+Here's a fun look at how to do OOP in Dart language." image = "https://digitaljoni.com/images/oop-in-dart-dbz.png" tags = ["dart"] title = "OOP in Dart - DBZ Edition" type = "post"

 +++
-The following slide was part of my talk last February 2020 which gives a fun look at object-oriented programming in Dart.
+The following slideshow was part of my talk last February 2020 which gives a fun look at object-oriented programming in Dart.
 I used familiar anime characters to make it easy enough for beginners to understand and to be clear enough to illustrate objects in Dart language.

 {{< slideshare id="GuVnMI18tDUKl7" >}}